sumeetskd/backend-taskmanager/readme.md

 ### Pre

 Hook is used to perform an action before an event, Pre middleware functions are executed one after another, when each middleware calls next.

+### Middleware Notes:

+Without Middleware: New request -> run route handler

+With Middleware: New Request -> do something(perform some operations) -> run route handler

+To register a new middleware function we use - app.use() function